-On May 21, 2018, the Company entered into a \$225.0 million term loan facility (the "Term Loan due 2024", which was issued at 98.5 percent of face value.
+On May 21, 2018, the Company entered into a \$225.0 million term loan facility (the "Term Loan due 2024"), which was issued at 98.5% of face value.
 The Term Loan due 2024 was with a syndicate of lenders.
-The Term Loan due 2024 was secured by a second priority security interest in all the assets of JOANN, excluding the Revolving Credit Facility collateral, and had a third priority security interest in the Revolving Credit Facility collateral.
+The Term Loan due 2024 was secured by a second priority security interest in all the assets of JOANN, excluding the ABL Facility collateral, and had a third priority security interest in the ABL Facility collateral.
 It was guaranteed by existing and future wholly-owned subsidiaries of JOANN, subject to certain exceptions.